-The proposed LIHTC units at Abbington Sound will target renter households earning up to 30 percent, 50 percent, 60 percent, and 80 percent of the Area Median Income (AMI), adjusted for household size.
+The proposed LIHTC units at Abbington Sound will target renter households earning up to 50 percent and 60 percent of the Area Median Income (AMI), adjusted for household size.
 Maximum income limits are derived from 2018 HUD income limits for Camden County and are based on an average of 1.5 persons per bedroom rounded up to the nearest whole number per DCA requirements.
 Rent and income limits are detailed in Table 29.